Mary Traffarn Whitney: Career

 In 1873, in Utica, New York, she married Rev. Herbert Ellerson Whitney, a Universalist minister who later associated with the Unitarian church.
 She became an active assistant in his work, pursuing such lines of study as a busy life would permit, and teaching several terms with him in the old academy in Webster, New York.
 In 1881, she was graduated from the Chicago Kindergarten Training School (now National Louis University), and taught that system for two years.

 She had preached and lectured occasionally up to 1885, when she became licensed to preach, and was asked to take charge of a Universalist church in Mount Pleasant, Iowa, which she did, finding in the ministry the real work of her life.
 Two years later (1887) she was ordained at Newport, New York, and afterwards, received the fellowship of the Unitarian denomination (1897).
 In the course of her life, she also taught for a year at the Webster, New York, Academy.
 In 1891, she became the first woman minister called to a Unitarian church in Boston, that being the Second Unitarian Church in West Somerville, Massachusetts.

 The trend of her ministry was in the direction of the practical and spiritual, rather than the theoretic.
 The motive of her ministry was to add something to the helpful forces of the world.
 The secret of her success was hard work, making no account of difficulties.
 The methods and means of her progress included the habit of learning from experience and from passing events, taking great lessons for life from humble sources.
 As a lecturer on reform subjects, she was popular.
 She also took a deep interest in philanthropic work and the social problems of the day.
 Seeking the advancement of women, she felt that she might do most to promote that advancement by practically demonstrating in her own work that woman has a place in the ministry.
 In accord with this thought, her aim was to do her best in whatever place was open to her.

 Whitney was associated with the South Boston Benevolent Fraternity of Churches (missionary work), Massachusetts Moral Education Association (president, 1899-1905), Woman's Christian Temperance Union (state superintendent of social purity), Senior Club in Bernardston, Massachusetts (organizer), South Boston Family Culture Institute (founder, president), and the Socialist Party of America (nominated as a candidate for United States Congress).
 She was a member of the Daughters of the American Colonists.
 Whitney served as editor of the South Boston Family Culture Institute's monthly magazine, Family Culture (1896–97).

+Whitney was a speaker at the Vermont state women's suffrage conference in 1908.